-As of March 31, 2023, we had 62,911,417 Common Shares issued and outstanding.
-Subsequent to the period ended March 31, 2023, an additional 17,116,987 had been converted from cashless warrants into Common Shares.
-Total 17,015,084 Common Shares underlying outstanding warrants that have been registered with the SEC for resale are unrestricted and freely tradeable.
-We also have other outstanding unexercised agents' options to purchase 931,507 Common Shares as of May 24, 2023 that expire between June 30, 2024 and March 8, 2027.
+As of December 31, 2022, we had 44,868,560 Common Shares issued and outstanding.
+As of May 14, 2023, up to an additional 17,015,084 Common Shares underlying outstanding warrants that have been registered with the SEC for resale are unrestricted and freely tradeable.
+We also have other outstanding unexercised agents' options to purchase 931,507 Common Shares as of May 14, 2023 that expire between June 30, 2024 and March 8, 2027.
 If the holder of our free trading shares wanted to sell these shares, there might not be enough purchasers to maintain the market price of our Common Shares on the date of such sales.
 Any such sales, or the fear of such sales, could substantially decrease the market price of our Common Shares and the value of your investment.